 Acquired by AT&T in 2015, DIRECTV is one of the largest TV providers in the US, using satellites to transmit your favorite shows and movies to your television.
 DIRECTV’s nationwide availability extends its reach to far more customers than U-verse.
-What makes DIRECTV one of the most popular providers is access to NFL Sunday Ticket.
+One of the things that makes DIRECTV popular is its access to NFL Sunday Ticket.
 By adding NFL Sunday Ticket to your package, you can watch live out-of-market football games from anywhere every Sunday.
 So, if you’re a die-hard Patriots fan living in California, you can still cheer on your favorite team from across the country.
 U-verse doesn’t offer the same exclusive programming.
-An important point to note about DIRECTV is that it locks you into a 24-month contract, as opposed to U-verse’s 12-month contract.
-But with comparable pricing and more popular channels, DIRECTV definitely gives customers more bang for their buck.

 AT&T U-verse vs. Charter Spectrum